USDA-SCINet/scinet-site/pages/support/FAQs.md

 ### How do I request access to a project directory?
 Only project directory managers can request access to their project space for other users.

+### Can I store sensitive data on SCINet infrastructure?
+No, any data that includes personal identifiable information (PII), controlled unclassified information (CUI), or other sensitive information should not be stored on Atlas, Ceres, Juno, or café machines.

 ## Data Transfer
 ---